 “That’s a scenario where wearables come in handy to identify silent and other atrial fibrillation, or AFib, the most common arrhythmia in an aging population,” Dr. Kannan says.
 “You can record an EKG to share with doctors.
 They can look at the rhythm and determine whether you heart has a problem or is simply reacting to something else that’s happening to your body.”

 At least 2.7 million Americans have Afib, and by 2030, that number is expected to swell to 12.1 million, reports the U.S. Centers for Disease Control and Prevention.
 AFib raises the risk for stroke five-fold and doubles the chance of heart-related death.
 Not all erratic beats are apparent.
-10 percent to 15 percent of Afib cases go undiagnosed, often because they have no signs.
+10% to 15% of AFib cases go undiagnosed, often because they have no signs.

 Should you have an irregular rhythm that needs treatment, your doctor may prescribe medicine or perform a minimally invasive surgery to electrically cauterize the areas where the AFib originates.